-The ASSA/AEA conference is scheduled for January 6-8, 2023 in New Orleans.
+The ASSA/AEA conference is scheduled for January 5-7, 2024 in San Antonio.

-- The in-person portion of ICAPE’s conference will occur immediately before the ASSA meetings, beginning at 8:00 AM on Thursday, January 5 and concluding at 6:00 PM.
-These sessions will be held in person at Loyola University in New Orleans, a short cab ride from the conference hotels.
+- The in-person portion of ICAPE’s conference will occur immediately before the ASSA meetings, beginning at 8:00 AM on Thursday, January 4 and concluding at 6:00 PM.
+These sessions will be held in person at St. Mary’s University in San Antonio, a short cab ride from the conference hotels.

-We cannot guarantee that all rooms at the in-person conference will have adequate streaming capability, so we are dividing the conference between in-person and on-line components.
-All in-person presentations will take place on January 5, 2023, and all virtual presentations will take place on January 13, 2023.
+All in-person presentations will take place on January 4, 2024, and all virtual presentations will take place on January 12, 2024.

 All papers and panels must be submitted via the Google Forms below.

-Scholarships to cover conference registration fees are available to graduate students who are not currently employed full time and who are a member of one of the founding ICAPE associations (AFEE, AFIT, ASE, IAFFE, URPE).
+Scholarships to cover conference registration fees are available to those with limited institutional support including graduate students as well as academics residing in the Global South.
+All scholarship recipients must be a member of one of the founding ICAPE associations (AFEE, AFIT, ASE, IAFFE, URPE).

 Note that ICAPE does not arrange housing for the in-person portion of the conference.
 We recommend that you take advantage of the low rates obtained by the AEA for its conference, and that you attend the sessions of ICAPE founding organizations at the AEA conference.

-Tentative schedule for in-person portion on Thursday, January 5, 2023:
+Tentative schedule for the in-person portion of ICAPE on Thursday, January 4, 2024:

 8:00 AM, Conference begins; Check in; coffee, and light breakfast (included)